Capital Gains Tax Calculator

 How to Use This Tool:

-- Choose the federal tax year, filing status, and gain treatment.
-The treatment controls whether the estimate uses standard long-term bands, ordinary income brackets, a special maximum rate, a home-sale exclusion path, or a custom flat federal rate.
+- Choose the Tax year, Filing status, and Gain treatment.
+The gain treatment controls whether the federal estimate uses long-term preferential bands, ordinary income brackets, a 25% or 28% maximum-rate path, a main-home exclusion path, or a custom flat federal rate.

-- Leave the state or local rate at 0 for a federal-only estimate, or enter a verified combined rate for planning.
-The calculator applies that percentage as a flat rate to taxable gain.
+- Set State / local rate to 0 for a federal-only estimate, or enter a verified combined planning rate.
+The state/local amount is a flat percentage on taxable gain, not a jurisdiction-specific return calculation.

-- Review the summary first, then use the Gain Snapshot, Tax Layer Ledger, Planning Review, Federal Gain Layer Chart, Sale Tax Curve, Sale Scenario Table, and JSON tabs to audit the result.
+- Start with the headline estimate, then audit Gain Snapshot, Tax Layer Ledger, Planning Review, Federal Gain Layer Chart, Sale Tax Curve, and Sale Scenario Table.
+If warnings appear, fix the underlying assumption or treat the output as a stop-and-review estimate.

 Interpreting Results:

-Total estimated tax adds the modeled federal gains tax, NIIT when included, and the optional state or local planning tax.
-Read it with Taxable gain, because a low tax can mean a small gain, a loss offset, a home-sale exclusion, or remaining room in the 0% long-term band.
+Total estimated tax combines the modeled federal gains tax, NIIT when included, and the optional state/local planning amount.
+Read it beside Taxable gain and Realized gain / loss, because a low tax can mean the sale is small, the gain is excluded, losses are being used, or the long-term 0% band still has room.

 |---|---|---|